 It’s…strange for me.
 Growing up, we moved every year and I became adept at making superficial best friends (SBFF).
 It wasn’t until high school and then again when I settled in Dallas that I formed deeper connections (outside of family).
 If this year taught me anything, it was that I have amazing friends.
 Sure, some friends were lost during this time, but many friendships were made stronger.
 A few even became lifers.
 On the other city, Houston puts me near parents, a brother/SIL, adorable twin nephews, aunts, high school besties, and so many cousins.

 It’s a no brainer, right?
 The family connection.
 Staying with my parents in between trips made me feel that connection again (since age 20, I hadn’t lived closer than 5 hours to any family member).
 To be surrounded by people that genuinely care about you.
 Your well-being, your mental health, the words you speak.
 They take care of you.
 Love you.
 For the last 12 years, I’ve been without that.
-Friends…friends are great, but most of the time, with most of the people, it’s superficial, everyone focused on their own struggles, their own needs.
+Friends…friends are great, but most of the time, with most of the people, everyone is focused on their own struggles, their own needs.
 Parents?
 Family?
 They care.
 I felt cherished and spoiled and loved, and I wanted more of it and I want to give it to my nieces (maybe one day) and nephews.

 [Now, if I can just convince 1 (or 2) people to move south…!]